digitecIT-support/Blank-Theme/README.md

 # Blank-Theme
-A blank WordPress starter theme with only the essentials: an empty index.php file and a basic style.css file.
+A blank WordPress starter theme with only the essentials: an empty index.php file, a basic style.css file and a basic functions.php file.

 ## Features